zulip/zulip/help/view-channel-subscribers.md

 {tab|via-right-sidebar}

-1. Click on a stream in the left sidebar.
+1. Click on a channel in the left sidebar.

-1. View subscribers in the **In this stream** section in the right sidebar.
-If the section is collapsed, click **In this stream** to reveal it.
+1. View subscribers in the **In this channel** section in the right sidebar.
+If the section is collapsed, click **In this channel** to reveal it.

 !!! tip ""

-    To see the full list of subscribers for a stream that has more than 600 people subscribed, scroll to the bottom of the **In this stream** section, and click **View all subscribers**.
+    To see the full list of subscribers for a channel that has more than 600 people subscribed, scroll to the bottom of the **In this channel** section, and click **View all subscribers**.

 {end_tabs}